michaelhuettermann/otello/README.md

   - *Record Patterns*.
 Relating to the language feature of pattern matching, this feature extends pattern matching to destructive instances of record classes and adds nested patterns, see [JEP 440](https://openjdk.org/jeps/440) (JDK 21).

 This lab is used as:
-- A self-contained starter package for OpenTelemetry for students and beginners loosely based on pieces of the offical documentation [here](https://opentelemetry.io/docs/languages/java/getting-started/).
+- A community-driven, self-contained starter package for OpenTelemetry with Java for students and beginners.
 - A demo kit based on underlying primitives for interactive meetups and conferences.
 - A sandbox to work on and test modern Java features in conjunction with telemetry.